 2. The lessons and exercises tend to be a little too easy and general.

 I understand that Dr. Dan is trying to make this program as comprehensive as possible for all students to benefit from, but I feel that even beginning students could be challenged with a more difficult vocal workout.

 This is just my attempt to nitpick negative things about this very high-quality program.
 There you have it.
 Time to wrapped things up!

 Finally, is it worth it to invest in this program?
 My Conclusion…

 To be honest, I think Dr. Dan set the price a little low, which might result in people erroneously thinking the product is not that good.
-I hope this review will convince you of the incredible value of this product with such a bargain price.

 I hope this review has been helpful for you to make a better decision on whether or not to invest in this singing program.